Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 - [x] Sanitize HTML code

 ### Bugs/Issues:
+- [ ] "Export All Threads": Button "Stop exporting" always visible after export is finished => Redirect to homepage when export is finished
 - [ ] Extension icon not updated on Firefox
   => User needs to click or manually allow the extension to access websites
 - [ ] Pair programmer: Line breaks in user questions (Phind uses spaces as line breaks)